 But enough history.
 Let’s get down to business.

-SiteGround has received a lot of praise around the internet for its integration with Magento.
+SiteGround has received a lot of praise around the internet for Siteground Magento hosting.

 The fact that SiteGround uses SSD-based shared hosting is what makes it a reliable and hearty hosting service.